Morgan Freeman’s Top-Rated Movies, Ranked by IMDb

 Million Dollar Baby (2004): Rated 8.1/10

 In “Million Dollar Baby,” Morgan Freeman shines as Eddie “Scrap-Iron” Dupris, a gym caretaker who narrates the story of an underdog female boxer’s rise and fall.
 His ability to work with Clint Eastwood’s Franke Dunn character and train Maggie made them a formidable trio.
-The performance earned him an Academy Award for Best Supporting Actor.
+The performance got him an Academy Award for Best Supporting Actor.

 Batman Begins (2005): Rated 8.2/10